logicalclocks/hops-docs/docs/user_guide/hopsworks/python.rst

 Installing libraries
 --------------------

-**Select package manager**

-Python packages can be installed using either conda or pip package managers.
-For installing packages through conda click the *Conda Libraries* tab, and for pip click *Pip Libraries*.
+Python packages can be installed either from PyPi, A conda channel, uploaded packages in the form of an .egg or .whl file, or from a git repository.

-The first installation or removal of a library will take longer than subsequent operations.
-The reason being that when a modification is made to the premade environment the first time, the environment is cloned.
-All subsequent operations will not involve cloning the environment.

 .. _python3.gif: ../../_images/python/python3.gif
 .. figure:: ../../imgs/python/python3.gif